RealToughCookies/neural-network-hello-world/README.md

 ## Run as Module

 All FashionMNIST commands use `python -m` to run within the package import system, which resolves the package-absolute imports correctly.
 This avoids ModuleNotFoundError issues when importing between src modules.
 Both the CLI and smoke test use the same `run_once()` pipeline for identical training/evaluation behavior.

+## Editor AI

+This project includes AI coding guidelines:
+- See `CLAUDE.md` for house rules and conventions
+- Cursor rules in `.cursor/rules/` define coding standards and policies